Plethodontidae

 Plethodontidae, or lungless salamanders, are a family of salamanders.
-Most species are native to the Western Hemisphere, from British Columbia to Brazil, although a few species are found in Sardinia, Europe south of the Alps, and South Korea.
-In terms of number of species, they are by far the largest group of salamanders.
+With over 500 species, lungless salamanders are by far the largest family of salamanders in terms of their diversity.
+Most species are native to the Western Hemisphere, from British Columbia to Brazil.
+Only two extant genera occur in the Eastern Hemisphere: Speleomantes (native to Sardinia and mainland Europe south of the Alps) and Karsenia (native to South Korea).

 Biology

 Adult lungless salamanders have four limbs, with four toes on the fore limbs, and usually with five on the hind limbs.
 Within many species, mating and reproduction occur solely on land.
 Accordingly, many species also lack an aquatic larval stage, a phenomenon known as direct development in which the offspring hatch as fully-formed, miniature adults.
 Direct development is correlated with changes in the developmental characteristics of plethodontids compared to other families of salamanders including increases in egg size and duration of embryonic development.
 Additionally, the evolutionary loss of the aquatic larval stage is related to a diminishing dependence on aquatic habitats for reproduction.
 The lift of this constraint allowed widespread colonization and diversification within a broad number of terrestrial habitats which is a testament to the high success and proliferation of Plethodontidae.